daumling/dataset/docs/create.md

     'flags' => JSON_PRETTY_PRINT // JSON flags for saving
 ];
 ```
 Actually the `path` option is the full path of your project's root folder plus `/data/*.json`.
+You should always set this option to point to your file set before working with Datasets.

   * `path`: The path setting is a placeholder for the path submitted to the File constructor.
 That constructor takes just the name of the file.
 The constructor replaces the asterisk in the `path` option with whatever you submit as file name; subfolders are OK as well, and will be created during saving if they do not exist.
   * `autoflush`: If this setting is `true`, any modifications to the dataset will be written to the file immediately.
-  * `autodelete`: If `true`, writing an empoty datasets causes the file to be deleted.
+  * `autodelete`: If `true`, writing an empty dataset causes the file to be deleted.
   * `cache`: If `true`, the File object will be cached, thus reducing disk I/O.
   * `flags`: These flags will be supplied to the `json_encode()` function when the data is saved to disk.